flir-cx/flir-yocto-documentation/README.md

 These parts are distributed in binary form (at factory) and are installed into the FLIR C5 non-volatile memory.

 Open source for FLIR C5 is accessed using the [meta-flir-openmanifest](https://github.com/flir-cx/flir-yocto-openmanifest.git) repo (and applying proper commands).
-Anyone are allowed to download, study and possibly build artifacts from the provided source.
+Anyone is allowed to download, study and possibly build artifacts from the provided source.

 To be able to install and run the built artifacts on a target device (i.e. FLIR C5), the specific device needs to be 'unlocked'. (see below)